Ping Pong Doubles Rules Explained: How to Play Table Tennis Doubles

-This same sequence of A, X, B, Y continues until a winner emerges.
+This same sequence of A, X, B, and Y continues until a winner emerges.

 If a team breaks the sequence, they forfeit the point.

-Once a team has been selected to serve for the first game of a match, that team decides which player will begin and serve.
-The opponent then has the luxury to select which of them would like to be the first receiver.
+Once a team has been selected to serve for the first game of a match, that team decides which player will be the first server.
+The opponent’s team then has the luxury of selecting which of them would like to be the first receiver.
 The partner of the previous server takes their turn serving after two points conclude.

-In the following game, the original receiving team decides which of them would like to serve first.
-However, this time around, the opposing team cannot choose who will receive.
-The receiver is instead whoever the server did not serve to in the previous game.
+In the next game of the match, the original receiving team decides who would like to serve first.
+However, this time around, the opposing team cannot choose the receiving player.
+The receiver is, instead, whoever the server did not serve in the previous game.

-So if in the first game player A serves to player X; and in the second game player X chooses to serve first, the receiver is player A.
+If in the preceding game, player A serves to player X, then in the successive game, if player X chooses to serve first, the receiver is player A.

 Swapping Ends in the Final Game

-As soon as the first team reaches 5 points the end swap occurs.
-The receivers then change to break the sequence of the game.
-So if player A was serving to player X they instead serve to player Y.
+At the change of ends, if player A was serving to player X, they instead served to player Y.